Nattie-Nkosi/markdown-editor/README.md

 - The Go team for creating such an elegant language
 - The Fyne team for the excellent GUI framework
+- The Goldmark team for the robust markdown parser
 - The Go community for amazing learning resources
 - Everyone who creates and shares markdown editors that inspired this project